Crown Prosecution Service: Julian Assange

-The CPS faced embarrassment after it destroyed key emails relating to the WikiLeaks founder Julian Assange.
+The CPS faced embarrassment after it destroyed key emails relating to Julian Assange.
 Email exchanges between the CPS and the Swedish Prosecution Authority were deleted after CPS lawyer Paul Close retired from the CPS in 2014.
-According to the Guardian newspaper, the CPS "unaccountably advised the Swedes in 2010 or 2011 not to visit London to interview Assange.
+According to The Guardian, the CPS "unaccountably advised the Swedes in 2010 or 2011 not to visit London to interview Assange.
 An interview at that time could have prevented the long-running embassy standoff."
-The CPS data destruction was disclosed in a freedom of information case pursued by Italian investigative journalist Stephania Maurizi.
-Maurizi took her case against the CPS to an information tribunal in London on 13 and 14 November 2017.
+The 2011 email advised the Swedes to interview Assange "only on his surrender to Sweden and in accordance with Swedish law".

 Sheikh Nahyan bin Mubarak Al Nahyan

-On 30 October 2020, the Crown Prosecution Service (CPS) declined to prosecute Sheikh Nahyan bin Mubarak Al Nahyan, a member of UAE Royal family, who was accused by the curator of the inaugural Hay festival in Abu Dhabi, Caitlin McNamara, of sexually assaulting her during a meeting to discuss human rights concerns.
-McNamara had been seeking a prosecution in the UK, but CPS concluded that it could not prosecute Nahyan, as the alleged offence happened outside its jurisdiction.
+On 30 October 2020, the Crown Prosecution Service declined to prosecute Sheikh Nahyan bin Mubarak Al Nahyan, a member of the UAE royal family, who was accused by the curator of the inaugural Hay festival in Abu Dhabi, Caitlin McNamara, of sexually assaulting her during a meeting to discuss human rights concerns.
+McNamara had been seeking a prosecution in the UK, but the CPS concluded that it could not prosecute Nahyan, as the alleged offence happened outside its jurisdiction.

 Heads

+Director of Public Prosecutions

 These individuals have served as the Director of Public Prosecutions since the CPS was established in 1986: